-'Epaphras, who is one of you, a servant of Jesus Christ, saluteth you, always striving for you in his prayers, that ye may stand perfect and fully assured in all the will of God.'-Col. iv.
-12.
+"Epaphras, who is one of you, a servant of Jesus Christ, salutes you, always striving for you in his prayers, that you may stand perfect and fully assured in all the will of God."
+Col. 4: 12.

 In this, as in some of the other Epistles, there is set before us the life of the believer as he lives it in heaven in Christ, and then as he lives it here on earth with men.
 The teaching of Scripture is intensely spiritual and supernatural, but, at the same time, intensely human and practical.
 This comes out very beautifully in the two expressions of our Epistle.
-Paul had told the Colossians what he laboured for; he now tells them what another minister, Epaphras, asked on their behalf.
-Paul's striving was in his labour that they might be perfect in Christ
+Paul had told the Colossians what he labored for; he now tells them what another minister, Epaphras, prayed on their behalf.
+Paul's striving was in his labor that they might be perfect in Christ Jesus.

-Jesus.
 The striving of Epaphras was in the prayer that they might be perfect in all the will of God.

-First we have 'Perfect in Christ Jesus.'
-The thought is so unearthly and Divine, that its full meaning cludes our grasp.
-It lifts up to live in Christ and heaven.
-Then we have 'Perfect in all the will of God.'
+First we have "Perfect in Christ Jesus."
+The thought is so unearthly and Divine, that its full meaning eludes our grasp.
+It lifts up to life in Christ and heaven.
+Then we have "Perfect in all the will of God."
 This word brings us down to earth and daily life, placing all under the rule of God's will, and calling us in every action and disposition to live in the will of God.

-'That ye may stand perfect in all the will of God.'
-'The perfection of the creature consists in nothing but willing the will of the Creator.'
+"That you may stand perfect in all the will of God."
+"The perfection of the creature consists in nothing but willing the will of the Creator."
 The will of God is the expression of the Divine perfection.
 Nature has its beauty and glory in being the expression of the Divine will.
 The angels have their place and bliss in heaven in doing God's will.
 The Son of God was perfected in learning obedience, in giving Himself up unto the will of God.
-His redemption has but one object, to bring man into that only place of rest and blessedness-the will of God.
+His redemption has but one object, to bring man into that only place of rest and blessedness -- the will of God.
 The prayer of Epaphras shows how truly he had entered into the spirit of his Master.
-He prays for his people, that they may stand in the will of God; and that in all the will of God

--nothing in their life excepted, in which they were not in God's will.
-And that again, perfect in all the will of God; at each moment, with a perfect heart walking in a perfect way.
-Perfect in all the will of God, is ever his one thought of what ought to be asked and could be found in prayer.
+He prays for his people, that they may stand in the will of God; and that in all the will of God -- nothing in their life excepted, in which they were not in God's will.
+And that again, perfect in all the will of God, is ever his one thought of what ought to be asked and could be found in prayer.

-Paul prayed for the Colossians, 'that they might be filled with the knowledge of God's will in all wisdom and spiritual understanding.'
+Paul prayed for the Colossians, "that they might be filled with the knowledge of God's will in all wisdom and spiritual understanding."
 These two servants of God were of one mind, that young converts must be reminded that their knowledge of God's will is very defective, that they need to pray for a Divine teaching to know that Will, and that their one aim should be to stand perfect in all that will.